joaosds/nematic-learning/README.md

 ## Citation

-If you use this code in your work, you can cite the associated paper with
+If you use this code in your work, you can also cite the associated paper with

 ```
 @article{Sobral2023,